UMN Surgeon Dr. Henry Buchwald Receives the Jacobson Innovation Award of the American College of Surgeons

 Buchwald is also an accomplished researcher.
 His landmark paper in Circulation led to the largest National Institutes of Health ($60M) multi-institutional trial on the surgical management of hyperlipidemias – Program on the Surgical Control of Hyperlipidemias (POSCH).
 The trial received continuous funding from the National Institutes of Health (NIH) from 1973-1977, proving the link between cholesterol and heart disease, demonstrating that lowering cholesterol can reduce heart disease and save lives.

-He is also, a professor of biomedical engineering, credited with 20 patents from his work developing implantable medical devices.
-His bioengineering laboratory is credited with the development of the first implantable infusion pump, a novel peritoneovenous shunt, one-way flow catheters, and other devices.
+He is also a professor of biomedical engineering, credited with 20 patents from his work developing implantable medical devices.
+His bioengineering laboratory is credited with developing the first implantable infusion pump, a novel peritoneovenous shunt, one-way flow catheters, and other devices.
 The infusion pump was later patented for widespread use in insulin delivery, continuous delivery of chemotherapy, and further applications.

 Buchwald became inspired to study metabolic surgery and obesity in the context of other basic research being done at the University of Minnesota.
 Specifically, Ancel Keys, a scientist known for his starvation studies and development of the K-ration during World War II, established its link between cholesterol and heart disease during the 1950s.